nigeltao/qoir/doc/qoir_file_format.md

 ## QPIX chunk.

 The minimum PayloadLength is 0.
+The payload contains an unpadded sequence of encoded tiles.
+Each tile can be decoded independently, measures 128 x 128 pixels (although the right and bottom tiles might be smaller) and are presented in the natural order (the same as pixels: left-to-right and top-to-bottom).

+A tile's encoding consists of a 4 byte prefix:

+- 3 byte EncodedTileLength.
+- 1 byte reserved.

-The payload contains pixel opcodes (similar to QOI opcodes).
+After the prefix are EncodedTileLength bytes of pixel opcodes (similar to QOI opcodes).
 This is the 'meat' of the format.

 TODO: add more details.